Bellevue Presbyterian Church is committed to participating with Jesus to revive the Eastside and beyond.

 At BelPres, we believe it’s no accident you’re here.
 Whether you’re transferring from another church, have been attending BelPres for decades or just a few weeks, or are brand new to faith, we believe membership is a chance to formally say “yes” to what God is up to through this particular church at this particular point in history.
 In a world that often defaults to “maybe”, saying “yes” is radically counter-cultural.
 Just like Jesus.
 And we tend to like counter-cultural stuff.
 That’s why joining BelPres isn’t like “joining a club”, one that gets you special discounts or reserved parking places.
 It’s more like jumping wholeheartedly into the adventure of God’s great rescue mission alongside a bunch of other imperfect people.
 To help make that happen, we’ve designed our New Member Class to connect and equip people (just like you) that want to say “yes” to joining in the adventure.
 By participating in one of our classes, you’ll learn more about the BelPres story, discover new ways of growing and serving, and meet some of our staff and lay leadership.
 We offer the class three times a year so if you’re not able to make the next one, there will always be another just a few months down the road.
 We very much look forward to meeting you and having the chance to more deeply connect you to the mission and the people of BelPres.

-When is the next Belong 101 (New Member Experience)?
+When is the next Belong 101 (New Member Class)?

 To get a better feel for the class, see the attached documents below from our most recent class.